python/cpython/Doc/library/email.utils.rst

    The inverse of :func:`format_datetime`.
 Performs the same function as :func:`parsedate`, but on success returns a :mod:`~datetime.datetime`;
-   otherwise ``None`` may be returned if parsing fails, or a ``ValueError`` raised if *date* contains an invalid value such as an hour greater than 23 or a timezone offset not between -24 and 24 hours.
+   otherwise ``TypeError`` is raised if parsing fails because of an invalid input, or a ``ValueError`` raised if *date* contains an invalid value such as an hour greater than 23 or a timezone offset not between -24 and 24 hours.
 If the input date has a timezone of ``-0000``, the ``datetime`` will be a naive ``datetime``, and if the date is conforming to the RFCs it will represent a time in UTC but with no indication of the actual source timezone of the